-Who doesn’t want a swimming pool at home?
-Somewhere to splash about with the kids, have cool pool parties with friends and adding an extra element of enjoyment and indulgence to life – if the budget is available, then why not just go for it?
+Who doesn’t want the perfect swimming pool at home?
+It’s somewhere to play with the kids, have pool parties with friends and adds enjoyment to life.
+If the budget is available, then, why not just go for it?

 The decision to have a pool is the easy bit.
 Next comes all the research and planning.
 Indoor pools are all the rage right now, with good reason.
 Top of the list is year round usability – how many people dip a toe in the outdoor pool when there is snow on the ground?
 Not many.

-How will the pool be integrated into the home?
-Will it be in the main body of the house, will an extension be required or new outbuildings?
-Depending on space, budget and other practicalities, this will be strongly dictated by individual circumstances – but it’s good to know the options.
+How will you integrate the pool into the home?
+Will it be in the main body of the house?
+Or, is there an extension requirements or new outbuildings?
+Depending on space, budget and other practicalities, this depends on individual circumstances.
+Still, it’s good to know the options.

 Before diving in to a pool project it is essential to do the research.
-There will be planning and permission issues that need to be addressed – contact City Hall for information.
+There are planning and permission issues to address.
+So, contact City Hall for information.
 Enlist the help of a reputable swimming pool construction specialist to carry out the work.
 A swimming pool counts as pretty major excavation work – will the upheaval and disruption be worth it?

-Indoor pools can be neatly integrated into the home, often by building them to the side of the house.
+Indoor pools are easy to integrate into the home, often by building them to the side of the house.
 Think carefully about the safety issues involved.
 Are there young children in the house?
 If so, consider safety measures such as secure pool covers, lockable entryways, pool alarms, non-slip flooring and adequate lighting.

 Those designing pool rooms should spend time considering changing and showering facilities.
 Will there be a seating area for relaxing around the pool?
 What about privacy?
-Is the area exposed and will pool room shutters be needed for added discretion?
-If the pool room is envisaged as an entertainment area will a bar or kitchen be required?
+Is there exposure and do you need to add the pool room shutters for additional discretion?
+If the pool room is an entertainment area do you need a bar or kitchen?

-Pools can be sited in existing outbuildings such as orangeries, ancient barns, even garages – often the marriage of cutting edge pool technology and design with traditional building techniques gives spectacular results.
+You can site pools in existing outbuildings such as orangeries, ancient barns, and even garages.
+Often the marriage of cutting edge pool technology and design with traditional building techniques gives spectacular results.

 An indoor swimming pool is an exciting prospect, but it is the context that sets the perfect pool room apart from others.
-Let the imagination run wild, experiment with color, lighting, materials, interior landscaping, glazing options and more – and the perfect pool room can become reality.
+Let the imagination run wild, experiment with color, lighting, materials, interior landscaping, glazing options and more.
+The, soon the perfect pool room becomes reality.